whayn/white-bot/README.md

-# Discord-test-bot, a discord open-source bot
+# Whitebot, a discord open-source bot
 An open source project from Whayn#6455